How we take responsibility for the confidentiality of person-identifiable data.

 A senior person responsible for protecting the confidentiality of patient and service user information and enabling appropriate information sharing by providing advice to professionals and staff.

-Signs off and takes accountability for risk-based decisions and reviews regarding the use, disclosure or processing of confidential data in the operating functions of NHSCFA.
+The SIRO signs off and takes accountability for risk-based decisions and reviews regarding the use, disclosure or processing of confidential data in the operating functions of NHSCFA.

-Provides advice to the organisation and its employees on data protection issues which can include confidentiality issues which, where appropriate will be reviewed in collaboration with the Caldicott Guardian as appropriate to ensure the organisation's compliance with data protection law.
+Provides advice to the organisation and its employees on data protection issues which can include confidentiality issues which, where appropriate will be reviewed in collaboration with the Caldicott Guardian as appropriate to ensure the organisation's compliance with data protection legislation.

 HR are responsible for ensuring that the contracts of all staff (permanent and temporary) are compliant with the requirements of the policy and that confidentiality is included in corporate inductions for all staff.